Women, history and hostels #6

 She was on the board of the Carnegie trust, one of the biggest charitable funds in the UK which, through generous funding, was the biggest supporter of youth hostels at that time.

-With funding from the Carnegie Trust, the youth hostel movement took off in 1931with remarkable speed.
-At times phenomenal growth threatened to overwhelm the little office YHA had established in Welwyn Garden City, near London.
+At times especially once the Carnegie Trust gave funding, phenomenal growth threatened to overwhelm the little office YHA had established in Welwyn Garden City, near London.

 The executive appointed Mary Lander as a shorthand typist in December 1931.
 She worked in an old hut in a park in Welwyn and, as more people joined YHA and more youth hostels opened, YHA took more space in the huts, eventually using two large rooms and five smaller ones.